Wolox/simple-crud/README.md

 end

 ```

+#### Authenticate
+SimpleCrud will assume a current_user method.
+Future versions will support a custom model.
+Defining a current_user method in ApplicationController should work if you're using a different model, as of now.

 #### Serializer
 The name of the serializer, by default, is the name of the model followed by Serializer, as is the standard for [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers).
 It's possible to just pass a custom serializer class though.
-As for the serializer itself, it's a standard serializer, with the gotcha that you need to include `:id` for the SimpleCrud examples to work
+As for the serializer itself, it's a standard serializer, with the gotcha that you need to include `:id` for the SimpleCrud examples to work.

 ```ruby
 class AuthorSerializer < ActiveModel::Serializer